Jully Black: Musical career

 Black had a Top 40 hit on the Canadian charts with 1998's "Rally'n".
 Subsequent singles also charted, such as "You Changed" and "Between Me and U".
 In the same year, she was invited to contribute to Rascalz' groundbreaking hip hop single, "Northern Touch", but was unable to participate due to other commitments.
 In 1999, she appeared on 2Rude's single "Dissin Us", which won the MuchMusic Video Award for Best R&B/Soul Video in 2000.

-Black's debut album was originally scheduled for release in 2014 on MCA Records, under the title I Traveled, but was shelved after MCA folded that same year.
+Black's debut album was originally scheduled for release in 2003 on MCA Records, under the title I Traveled, but was shelved after MCA folded that same year.

 In Summer 2005, a newly recorded album, This Is Me, was released by Universal Music Canada.
 The album included the hit singles "Sweat of Your Brow" and "5x Love".
 According to a piracy report by IFPI, there were "2.8 million illegal file swapping requests for her music in the first two weeks of her album's release".

 Also in the same year, Black played the Preacher in the theatre production of "Da Kink in My Hair" at the Princess of Wales Theatre in Downtown Toronto.
 The play was a critical success as it sold out all of its 106 performances, being extended 5 times.
 This led to the weekly TV series on the Global Television Network, with Black singing the opening theme and being featured in two episodes.

 In Summer 2007, her new single, "Seven Day Fool", was released, becoming Black's first Top 10 hit in Canada.
 Her second album, Revival, was released on October 16, 2007, and was awarded the Juno for R&B/Soul Recording of the Year.
+"Seven Day Fool" and "Revival" also became her 1st solo song and album to hit 1 Million plays on Spotify, despite being released long before the platform's creation.